Wednesday August 21

 I came across this assessment of Mr Abbott in an article titled ‘’Is Tony Abbott a Liberal’’ at macrobusiness.com.au

 Abbott is socially conservative and there is little evidence to suggest he is economically liberal either.
-His carbon policies are based upon regulation not markets, his parental leave plan is based upon tax and redistribute, his northern Australia development plan has all the hallmarks of central planning and favoured vested interests.
+His carbon policies are based upon regulation, not markets, his parental leave plan is based upon tax and redistribute, his northern Australia development plan has all the hallmarks of central planning and favoured vested interests.
 He’s adopted the Labour Party’s overly restrictive industrial relations laws, education policies and disability insurance scheme.
 His current budget position is some $35 billion more generous than that of Labor so, at this stage, he looks more Keynesian than fiscal conservative.

-There’s a few tax cuts that suggest Tony has a penchant for miners and the wealthy which rudely approximates some kind of Thatcherite “trickle down” economics and maybe a bit of bastardised Lockean libertarianism.
+There are a few tax cuts that suggest Tony has a penchant for miners and the wealthy which rudely approximates some kind of Thatcherite “trickle down” economics and maybe a bit of bastardised Lockean libertarianism.

 When you digest these words you cannot help but be left with the impression of a man who is a contradiction in terms.
 A man who is not a true blue conservative in the traditional sense but someone who is able to dispose of his ideology if it stands in the way of power.
 So what motivates him?